Skip to content

 What’s Next in Azilen for Hadoop?

-In Azilen, we are planning to make pilot project for Hadoop.
-As, we have log of following web activity of users like which site is browsed by user and how much time is spent on that site.
-With help of these logs we will be performing 3 steps.
+In Azilen, we are planning to make a pilot project for Hadoop. , we have a log of the following web activity of users like which site is browsed by the user and how much time is spent on that site.
+With the help of these logs, we will be performing 3 steps.

-• Analyze Logs and migrate it into more structured formats.
+• Analyze Logs and migrate them into more structured formats.

-• Perform analytics with use of Hadoop Ecosystem’s components
+• Perform analytics with the use of Hadoop Ecosystem’s components

-• Generate Reports to give rank on popularity of websites in Azilen
+• Generate Reports to give rank on the popularity of websites in Azilen

 • Reports will be displayed in Liferay.

 We are doing development on these as a proof of concept and to prove our capabilities in Hadoop.
-We will be publishing our findings and results in near future.
+We will be publishing our findings and results shortly.

 Spread this with your Network